“Houston, we have a problem”

 The fact that the mission was unsuccessful immediately tells us that director Ron Howard was interested in the human story rather than any celebration of science, and as this film is based on fact, he knew he had the basic structure and just needed to tackle it the right way.

 By recreating the mission in excruciatingly accurate detail, the realism is accepted as a true representation and the audience can concentrate on the subject matter.
+Howard’s stirring take on the failed moon mission is the kind of epic celebration of triumph in adversity that awards were designed for.

 Commander Jim Lovell (Tom Hanks) takes the helm accompanied by astronauts Fred Haise (Bill Paxton) and Jack Swigert (Kevin Bacon), as they embark on their flight to the moon, only to have it abandoned partway when an oxygen tank explodes leaving the three men in a desperate battle for their lives.